12 Best Chest and Triceps Exercises (With Workout Routines)

 Can you train chest and triceps together?

 Yes, you can train the chest and triceps together in your workout regime.
-It’s actually preferred by many fitness gurus and bodybuilders to train them together, since you are already working the triceps when doing chest.
+Many fitness gurus and bodybuilders prefer this approach since chest work already involves working the triceps.

 How Many Sets and Reps Should I Do?

-For just about every exercise of chest or triceps, 3–4 work sets (the real work you do, not warm-up sets) is a good choice.
+For almost every exercise of chest or triceps, 3–4 work sets (the real work you do, not warm-up sets) is a good choice.
 But rep ranges fluctuate.
-You can go as low as 5 reps on heavy presses, and up to 15–30 reps for accessory work.
+You can go as low as 5 reps on heavy presses and up to 15–30 reps for accessory work.

 Is Chest And Tricep A Good Workout?

-Yes, you can train chest and tricep together in your workout regime to gain mass.
-It’s actually preferred by many fitness gurus and bodybuilders to train them together, since you are already working the tricep when doing chest.
+Yes, you can train your chest and tricep together in your workout regime to gain mass.
+Many fitness gurus and bodybuilders prefer to train them together since you are already working the tricep when doing chest.

 Which Exercises Should I Perform To Train My Chest And Triceps?